OpenStudioLabs/.github/profile/README.md

 # Open Studio Labs

-We understand Open Source Software and the issues companies face when they utilize OSS.

-Too often, companies have become accustomed to tackling the tasks of getting new features, fixing bug issues, and enhancing cybersecurity via workarounds or pestering the Maintainer.

-Our solution delivers engineering support to under-resourced OSS projects, ultimately helping companies reduce their technical debt.

-*[Open Studio Labs](https://www.OpenStudioLabs.com/)* is developing a **Development-as-a-Service (DaaS)** platform to help product managers enhance and secure open-source software they depend upon using an *Engineering Residency* program.

-We make upstream **Enterprise Open Source Software** for a *Better World*.

-Our *Engineering Residency* cultivates **next-gen** engineers who contribute to the open-source software depended upon by most technology companies.
+We understand *Open Source* Software.

+**[Open Studio Labs](https://OpenStudioLabs.com/)** a *Development-as-a-Service (DaaS)* platform that provides continuous development and support to the OS industry.
+Our **Engineering Residency** program is a *real-world* apprenticeship and mentorship for our OS engineers, supporting them to improve and secure the open-source software they depend upon.

+**Aspiring Founding Sponsors**

+Calling all *OPSO Owners, OSS Product teams, and Maintainers*, we seek funding sponsors for our inaugural fall 2024 Engineering Residency cohort.

+[Contact us](mailto:info@openstudiolabs.com) today to learn about the benefits of sponsoring.

 <!--